Port of Johnstown's $10M makeover will help satiate booming demand for Canadian grain | CBC News

 The federal government is investing $4.8 million, almost half of what's needed, to help refurbish the port's aging infrastructure.
 The changes will make it easier to get grain onto ships in a timely fashion.

-"When the ship loading slows down, we slow down the whole harvest season," said Pat Sayeau, mayor of the Township of Edwardsburgh/Cardinal, which owns the port.
-The township is about 65 km south of Ottawa.
+"When the ship loading slows down, we slow down the whole harvest season," said Pat Sayeau, mayor of the Township of Edwardsburgh/Cardinal, which owns the port about 65 km south of Ottawa.

 "Everybody benefits from our efficiency to load the [grain] and get that out of the way and free up the space."